JuliaLang/julia/JuliaSyntax/README.md

 Flattened generators are uniquely problematic because the Julia AST doesn't respect a key rule we normally expect: that the children of an AST node are a *contiguous* range in the source text.
-This is because the `for`s in `[xy for x in xs for y in ys]` are parsed in the normal order of a for loop as
+This is because the `for`s in `[xy for x in xs for y in ys]` are parsed in the normal order of a for loop to mean

 ```
 for x in xs